OUR PRIVACY RESPONSIBILITIES UNDER HIPAA

 - Confidential HIV related information for which additional protections are provided by state law;

 - Alcohol or Substance Abuse Treatment information for which additional protections are provided by state law;

 - Mental Health Treatment information for which additional protections are provided by state law.

 HOW YOU CAN REACH US

-If you want additional information about our privacy practices or if you believe Hope Clinic for Women has violated your privacy rights, you may file a complaint by contacting the Hope Clinic for Women HIPAA Privacy/Compliance Officer at: PO Box 98, Roseburg, OR 97470.
+If you want additional information about our privacy practices or if you believe Hope Clinic for Women has violated your privacy rights, you may file a complaint by contacting the Hope Clinic for Women Privacy/Compliance Officer at: PO Box 98, Roseburg, OR 97470.
 Hope Clinic for Women does not retaliate against people who file a complaint.